Table of Contents

 When it comes to constructing the temple, do not place it directly on the floor.
 Instead, keep it on a raised platform or pedestal, advises Parmar.
 “The temple should be made of marble or wood.
 Avoid temples made from glass or acrylic.
 Do not clutter the temple.
 Ensure that you do not have multiple idols of the same God or Goddess, either in a seating or standing position in the temple.
 The idol or photos placed in the temple, should not be cracked or damaged, as it considered is inauspicious,” suggests Parmar.

-One should be able to perform poojas, wherever the temple is kept.
-During special poojas, the entire family tends to pray together.
+One should be able to perform pujas, wherever the temple is kept.
+During special pujas, the entire family tends to pray together.
 Hence, ensure that there is enough space for the family to sit down and pray.
 The temple area should have good and healthy flow of energy.
 So, keep it neat and clean, without dust or cobwebs and avoid stuffing the space with too many accessories.
 Above all, the temple should give you a feeling of serenity and calmness.

 See also: Vastu tips for positive energy at home